aSolorzano20/OCP_1Z0_829_theory/Chapter-15-JDBC/chapter_15_JDBC.md

 - **PreparedStatement**, the database software often devises a plan to run the query well and remembers it.
 - **Security**: You are protected against an attack called SQL injection when using a PreparedStatement correctly.
 - **Readability**: It’s nice not to have to deal with string concatenation in building a query string with lots of parameters.
-- **Future use**: Even if your query is being run only once or doesn’t have any parameters, you should still use a PreparedStatement .
+- **Future use**: Even if your query is being run only once or doesn’t have any parameters, you should still use a PreparedStatement.
 That way, future editors of the code won’t add a variable and have to remember to change to PreparedStatement then.
   <br>

 #### Obtaining a PreparedStatement